CIS-566-Fall-2021/hw03-advanced-raymarching/README.md

 ### Materials
 The materials in the scene utilise lambert shading with various colours and noise functions to add texturing/colour.
-- **Tower** - lambert shading
+- **Tower** - lambert shading, and using a thresholded fbm noise combined with bias along the tower's y-axis to add some foliage/vines.
 - **Tower Details** - Wood texturing using @dean_the_coder's shader toy linked above
 - **Background** - lambert + blinn phong + fbm colour
-- **Grass** - gbm for colouring
+- **Grass** - fbm for colouring

 ### Lighting and shadows
 There are 4 lights in the scene: key light, fill light, ambient light, and foggy light.
 The foggy light is an attempt to make the background slightly more purple than the foreground.
+I implemented ambient occlusion to help with contrast.

 ### Frame rate
 I used the techniques discussed in lecture to increase the frame rate!
 The bounding boxes helped the most; I put bounding boxes around my tower, the roof/detail area, the background, foreground, and each bird.
 I also added a MAX_RAY_Z.